 Put on some comfortable old clothes and get way down on the floor and put on your best kitten persona.
 You can even lie on your back.
 Now look up; you'll likely see dozens of tempting attractions, many of them hazardous to tiny kittens.

 Your first priority will be to remove serious hazards from your kitten's reach.
-Among of the toughest to manage are electrical wires and outlets, many of which are at ground level.
+Among the toughest to manage are electrical wires and outlets, many of which are at ground level.
 Kittens and cats are attracted to loose wires, so consider taping wires to baseboards or the underside of tables or desks.
 Other hazards include kitten-sized openings in floorboards and rocking chairs or gliders that can crush an unwary kitten.
 Make sure all windows have screens and repair any screens that have holes.
 Also find a secure place to put away any strings or threads such as knitting and sewing materials that can be very hazardous if ingested.

 If you have ever had to set traps for ants or other pests, now is the time to be sure those traps are disposed of safely.
 You'll also want to check to be sure any breakable or precious items are above the reach of a leaping, climbing kitten.